tearitco/SRW-Engine-MV-Public/docs/manual.md

 	Spawns all enemies that are currently in the queue with their spawn animation.<br>
 	Event processing will automatically wait for all enemies to be spawned before continuing execution.

+* this.processUnitAppearQueue()
+	Spawns all units that are currently in the queue with their spawn animation.<br>
+	Event processing will automatically wait for all units to be spawned before continuing execution.

+* this.manualDeploy()
+	Shows the deployment selection window and lets the player select deployment positions.
+Event processing will automatically wait for all units to be spawned before continuing execution.

 * this.destroyEvent(event\_id)